 - Additional features and programs are not automatically loaded.

-- Additionally, in Word 2003, documents with restricted permission cannot be created or opened.
+- Documents with restricted permission may not be created or opened.

 With Office Safe Mode, you can use Word after it has encountered startup problems.
 When a problem is detected at startup, the Automated Office Safe Mode either fixes the problem or isolates the problem.
 Therefore, you can start Word successfully.